olincollege/pie-2021-03/Lightsaber/index.md

 ## Project Goals
-For our project, we planned to build two replica lightsabers.
+For our project, we planned to build two replica Lightsabers.
 On the mechanical side, we expected to have a separable hilt and blade which can be disconnected and reconnected easily.
 The hilt itself needs to be at least large enough to hold our electronics, including a speaker, controller, and enough batteries to power